 On July 21, 2022, we completed the Business Combination.
-After giving effect to the Business Combination, the redemption of public shares as described below, the consummation of the related PIPE investment, and the separation of the former ArcLight units, there are currently (i) 25,171,390 shares of our Class A common stock issued and outstanding, (ii) 144,399,037 shares of our Class D common stock issued and outstanding, (iii) no shares of Class B common stock, par value \$0.0001 per share ("Class B common stock") issued and outstanding (shares of Class B common stock do not have any economic value but entitle the holder thereof to one vote per share) and (iv) no shares of our Class C common stock, par value \$0.0001 per share, ("Class C common stock") issued and outstanding (shares of Class A common stock and warrants commenced trading on the Nasdaq Global Select Market under the symbols "OPAL" and "OPALW," respectively, on July 22, 2022.
+After giving effect to the Business Combination, the redemption of public shares as described below, the consummation of the related PIPE investment, and the separation of the former ArcLight units, there are currently (i) 25,171,390 shares of our Class A common stock issued and outstanding, (ii) 144,399,037 shares of our Class D common stock issued and outstanding, (iii) no shares of Class B common stock, par value \$0.0001 per share ("Class B common stock") issued and outstanding (shares of Class B common stock and outstanding (shares of Class C common stock entitle the holder thereof to five votes per share).
+The Class A common stock and warrants commenced trading on the Nasdaq Global Select Market under the symbols "OPAL" and "OPALW," respectively, on July 22, 2022.